 It is a book that brings to light the everyday misogyny, sexism, ignorance, aggression, bias, and abuse (both active and passive) that women in South Korea (and, of course, the world over) suffer and do their best to survive in this modern world.

-To really get the most out of Kim Jiyoung, Born 1982, it’s important to first understand the novel’s purpose.
+To really get the most out of Kim Jiyoung, Born 1982, one of the most powerful Korean novels, it’s important to first understand the novel’s purpose.
 It is not a story with a view to entertaining us.
 It is a book that enlightens, and encourages anger in, its readers.
 Kim Jiyoung is not an individual.

 She is not a character to form a bond with.
 She is every abuse victim.
 She is every woman who has encountered sexism at home, at school, in the workplace, and on the street, and who perhaps never even realised it.